 Home Inspectors are regulated by the Louisiana State Board of Home Inspectors.

-They have a very helpful how to get licensed page that gives the following requirements:
+They have a helpful how-to-get-licensed page that gives the following home inspector requirements.

-1. Apply to the Louisiana State Police for a criminal background check
+• Apply for a criminal background check with the Louisiana State Police

-4. Complete 30 hours of pre-licensing platform training, as well as ten (10) live inspections with an approved in-field trainer
+• Complete 30 hours of pre-licensing platform training and 10 live inspections with an approved in-field trainer

-5. Attend Report Writing Seminar given by LSBHI
+• Attend a Report Writing Seminar given by LSBHI

-7. Apply with the LSBHI and pay $200 application fee
+• Apply with the LSBHI and pay the $200 application fee

 Louisiana State Board of Home Inspectors